danykakbyrnes/US_Phosphorus/README.md

 	**Do i use this one??**

 #### `ANA_Region1-4_CropFertilizerUse.py`
-- **Purpose**: Analysis of fertilizer use by state for the four main field crops (corn, soy, wheat, cotton) used in Section 3.3.
+- **Purpose**: Analysis of fertilizer use by state for the four main field crops (corn, soy, wheat, cotton) to support analysis in Section 3.3.
 - **Input**: Mosheim, R. (2025).
 Fertilizer Use and Price - Documentation and Data Sources. https://www.ers.usda.gov/data-products/fertilizer-use-and-price/documentation-and-data-sources
 - **Language**: Python